numaproj/numaflow/docs/user-guide/sources/user-defined-sources.md

 # User-defined Sources

-A `Pipeline` may have multiple Sources, those sources could either be a pre-defined source such as `kafka`, `http`, etc., or a `User Defined Source`.
+A `Pipeline` may have multiple Sources, those sources could either be a pre-defined source such as `kafka`, `http`, etc., or a `user-defined source`.

 With no source data transformer, A pre-defined source vertex runs single-container pods; a user-defined source runs two-container pods.